UVVM/UVVM/doc/source/uvvm_intro.rst

 the best testbench architecture possible - much in the same way as a good architecture is also critical for any complex design.
-Another major benefit here is that any number of commands may be issued at the same time from the test sequencer - thus allowing full control of when an access is to be performed, and the commands are understandable "even" for a software developer ;-) The commands may be queued, skewed, delayed, synchronised, etc. - and a super-set for applying constrained random or other sequences of data may of course also be applied.
+Another major benefit here is that any number of commands may be issued at the same time from the test sequencer - thus allowing full control of when an access is to be performed, and the commands are understandable "even" for a software developer ;-) The commands may be queued, skewed, delayed, synchronized, etc. - and a super-set for applying constrained random or other sequences of data may of course also be applied.
 This yields an excellent control over your testbench and VVCs.

 For debugging you can select logging of a command when it is issued from the sequencer, when it is received by the VVC, when it is initiated by the VVC and/or when it has been executed towards the DUT.
 This allows full overview of all actions in your complete testbench.

-UVVM is free and open source and has standardised the way to build good testbench architectures and VVCs so that reuse is dead simple, and allows the FPGA community to share VVCs that will work together in a well-structured test harness.
+UVVM is free and open source and has standardized the way to build good testbench architectures and VVCs so that reuse is dead simple, and allows the FPGA community to share VVCs that will work together in a well-structured test harness.

 You may of course combine UVVM with any other legacy or 3rd party testbenches or verification models.